raspberrychris/3dprintersking/content/posts/10-quietest-3d-printers.md

 3D printing is an additive manufacturing technology where three-dimensional objects are created from a digital file.
 They range from plastic toys to metal motorcycle parts and everything in between.

-Chuck Hull invented the first 3D printer in 1980.
+[**Chuck Hull**](https://en.wikipedia.org/wiki/Chuck_Hull) invented the first 3D printer in 1980.
 Until the early 2000s, companies began developing consumer-friendly versions for everyday use.

 ## **The Growing Popularity of 3D Printing**

 3D printing is growing in popularity for a variety of reasons.
 First, technology is becoming more accessible and affordable.
 3D printers can now be found in home schools and the businesses world.

-Second, 3D printing is versatile.
-The range of objects that can be created using 3D printing technology is vast and ever-growing.
+Second, 3D printing is versatile. [**The range of objects that can be created using 3D printing technology is vast and ever-growing**](https://3dprintersking.com/posts/can-a-3d-printer-print-anything/).
 Some printers can create plastic toys, metal motorcycle parts, human organs, and much more.

 Third, 3D printing is fast.
 Unlike traditional manufacturing methods that require time-consuming processes and specialized tools, 3D printers can create a three-dimensional object in minutes or hours.